sminez/sminez.github.io/content/2024-04-30_where-did-penrose-come-from.md

 }
 ```

 With zippers?
-Direct property access all the way down other than mapping over an `Option` to pop
+Direct property access all the way down.
+At the end we map over an `Option` to pop
 off the focused client as there is no such thing as an empty stack: the stack itself is optional
 instead.